cerb/cerb.github.io/demo.md

 ## How many workers can I invite to a Cerb Cloud evaluation?

-All Cerb Cloud evaluations start in the _Professional_ tier.
-This provides unlimited worker accounts with __(5) five__ concurrent workers (_seats_).
-Contact us if you need to test with more seats, we'd be happy to raise the limit.
+All Cerb Cloud evaluations start in the _Pro_ tier.
+This provides unlimited worker accounts with __five__ seats (concurrent workers).
+Contact us if you need to test with more seats and we can raise the limit.